LSC TIG Legal Aid Hackathon 2017

 5. Legal Services Community Dashboard

-Create a community dashboard that provides an overview of web traffic to all participating community websites to understand need for legal services in different services areas.
+Create a community dashboard that provides an overview of web traffic to all participating community websites to understand need for legal services in different services areas. (on GitHub)

 6. Legal Checkup